How cool is this? Mural in Sudan thanking supporters.

 Michael Beer - Executive Director of Nonviolence International.

 Stephen Zunes - Professor of Politics at the University of San Francisco with a concentration in strategic nonviolence.
-Long time supporter and colleague of NI.
+Long time supporter and colleague of NVI.

 Michael Nagler - President of the Metta Center for Nonviolence Education, and Professor at the University of California, Berkeley.
-Long time support of NI.
+Long time support of NVI.

 Stephanie Van Hook - Executive Director of the Metta Center.

 Steve Williamson - Human rights activist and educator.

 Walter Turner - Host of Radio, KPFK, about Africa and the African Diaspora.